What is Fleet Insurance? Everything You Need to Know

 - Stress – Let’s face it: accidents can be stressful—especially when you have multiple vehicles.
 Fleet insurance can help minimize your stress by streamlining the insurance claims process.
 Rather than figuring out which policy covers which vehicle, you can rely on your single fleet insurance policy.

-How Much is Fleet Insurance?
+How Much Does Fleet Vehicle Insurance Cost?

 Asking yourself, “what is fleet insurance?” often involves considering its cost.
-On average, fleet owners can expect to pay $1,000 per year for small fleet vehicles and $1,500 per year for large fleet vehicles.
+On average, fleet owners can expect to pay $1,000 per year for small business fleet vehicles and $1,500 per year for large commercial fleet vehicles.

 However, fleet insurance costs can vary widely.
 That’s because insurance companies take many factors into account when determining fleet policy insurance rates, including: